-Bay Harbor, Michigan is a beautiful town on Lake Michigan’s Little Traverse Bay, and offers visitors picturesque views of the lake and sunsets, fine dining, world-class golfing, one of the world’s best marina’s, and it’s home to the Inn at Bay Harbor, which has been named one of the top 500 hotels in the world by Travel + Leisure magazine, among other awards.
+Bay Harbor, Michigan, is a beautiful town on Lake Michigan’s Little Traverse Bay, and offers visitors picturesque views of the lake and sunsets, fine dining, world-class golfing, one of the world’s best marina, and it’s home to the Inn at Bay Harbor, which has been named one of the top 500 hotels in the world by Travel + Leisure magazine, among other awards.
 Just a short drive from many other beautiful Northern Michigan destinations like Petoskey, Mackinac Island, Harbor Springs, and the Upper Peninsula.
 Explore the best things to do in Bay Harbor in this guide.

 About Bay Harbor

-Bay Harbor, Michigan is a beautiful coastal town perched in what used to be an old rock quarry overlooking beautiful Lake Michigan.
+Bay Harbor, Michigan, is a beautiful coastal town perched in what used to be an old rock quarry overlooking beautiful Lake Michigan.
 After hundreds of millions of dollars were invested into the city, it has become one of the premier luxury tourism destinations for travelers seeking the finer things in life.
-Home to a large marina, a golf club, yacht club, several fine dining establishments, high-end shopping, a handful of yacht shops, and some of the most luxurious homes in the state, Bay Harbor is a beautiful town that is absolutely worth an extended stay.
+Home to a large marina, a golf club, a yacht club, several fine dining establishments, high-end shopping, a handful of yacht shops, and some of the most luxurious homes in the state, Bay Harbor is a beautiful town that is absolutely worth an extended stay.

 Where to Stay

-The staff of the hotel are exceptional, the food on-site is phenomenal, and the decor and atmosphere is the very best of lake living tranquility.
-If you’re looking for an excellent place to relax, enjoy the ambience of Northern Michigan, and have as a base camp for exploring Northern Michigan, I can’t recommend Inn at Bay Harbor enough.
+The staff of the hotel are exceptional, the food on-site is phenomenal, and the decor and atmosphere are the very best of lake living tranquility.
+If you’re looking for an excellent place to relax, enjoy the ambience of Northern Michigan, and have a base camp for exploring Northern Michigan, I can’t recommend Inn at Bay Harbor enough.

 Ps.
 The hotel’s spa, The Spa, is exceptional and where we received some of the best massages we’ve ever experienced (which is really saying something, because we’ve had massages on 4 continents!).